petlab-unil/replica/README.md

 This repository contains the code used for a proof-of-concept screening tool developed by the PET Lab at the University of Lausanne.
 This tool is used in the context of the REPLICA project.
+The CHI 2023 paper can be found here (TBA).
 This tool detects whether the text from a PDF of an article meets a criterion.

 ## Installing REPLICA